 Important Dates for the Howith family

 This web page shows only a small excerpt of our Howith research.
-Another 113 words (8 lines of text) covering the years 1767 and 1833 are included under the topic Early Howith History in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) covering the years 1767 and 1833 are included under the topic Early Howith History in all our PDF Extended History products and printed products wherever possible.

 Howith Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Howith has undergone many spelling variations, including Haworth, Howarth and others.

 Early Notables of the Howith family (pre 1700)

 More information is included under the topic Early Howith Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Howith family

 To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Howith were among those contributors: John Haworth settled in New York in 1820; James, John, and Richard Haworth arrived in Philadelphia between 1820 and 1860; Thomas Howarth settled in Maryland in 1699.